 Review of Notorious RBG: The Life and Time of Ruth Bader Ginsburg by Irin Carmon and Shana Knizhnik

-Imagine an 5’1″, eighty-five year old Supreme Court Justice pumping weights in the gym.
-That’s the most endearing part of the book Notorious RBG (as well as the documentary of the same name).
+Imagine a 5'1", eighty-five-year-old Supreme Court Justice pumping weights in the gym.
+That's the most endearing part of the book Notorious RBG (as well as the documentary of the same name).
 And yes, she did work out.

 Justice Ginsburg became known as the great liberal dissenter on a panel of more conservative Justices, and the fact she was female in a male-dominated governing body propelled her status as an outlier that women and liberals gravitate towards.
 She fought the good fight for her causes.
 And she believed that all can benefit from less gender discrimination: “I think gender discrimination is bad for everyone, it’s bad for men, it’s bad for children."

 The book Notorious RBG is tongue in cheek -- it celebrated her accomplishments yet also shared the Notorious RBG culture -- the babies dressed in the Justice's trademark glasses, collar and robe for Halloween, the fan art.
 But Justice Ginsburg was nothing short of impressive, no matter what side of the fence you sit on politically.
 Perhaps that was why she gets along with her fellow more conservative Justices so well.
 She said that getting angry was simply a waste of time.

 Of note, Justice Ginsburg earned a bachelor's degree from Cornell University, and she became a wife and mother before entering Harvard Law School surrounding by nearly all men in a pre-civil rights era.
 She transferred to Columbia Law School, where she graduated tied for first place in her class, while her husband battled cancer.